-1. Educational Program: The responding party may be required to attend, present, or participate in a program related to the violation.

-2. Conduct Probation is a designated period of time where the student is given the opportunity to modify unacceptable behavior, to complete specific assignments, and to demonstrate a positive contribution to the college community in an effort to regain student privileges within the college community.
-Due to the student's conduct history, there is the possibility of Suspension or Expulsion if the student is found in violation of The Student Code a subsequent time.4.
-Financial Restitution: The responding party is charged for loss or damage to property of LIM College.
+- Educational Program: The responding party may be required to attend, present, or participate in a program related to the violation. - Disciplinary Probation: The responding party is issued a written reprimand with the added condition that if the student is found responsible for a future violation of the Student Code of Conduct during a specified period of time, LIM College may, within its discretion, suspend or expel the student.
+14 - Financial Restitution: The responding party is charged for loss or damage to property of LIM College.
 The responding party may also be held accountable for reimbursing the reporting party for damage caused to property.
 This is not a fine but, a repayment for property destroyed, damaged, consumed or stolen.

-3. Restrictions and Loss of Privileges: The responding party is subject to specific restrictions and loss of privileges including but not limited to removal from certain areas of the college's educational program or associated activities.

-4. Confiscation of Prohibited Property: Item(s) in violation of policy will be confiscated and will become the property of the College.
-Prohibited items confiscated will not be returned.

-5. Behavioral Requirement Contract: The responding party will be required to adhere to certain standards of behavior while on campus and/or participating in College sponsored activities.
-Additional requirements may be put into place to include academic counseling, substance abuse screening, etc.

-6. Disciplinary Suspension: The responding party is suspended from LIM College for a specified period of time.
-Approval to return to LIM College after the suspension is at the discretion of the Vice President of Student Affairs or a designee.

-7. Expulsion: The responding party is permanently removed from LIM College.

-8. Other Sanctions: Additional or alternate sanctions may be created, designed and imposed as deemed appropriate to the offense.

-Pursuant to Article 129-B §6444.6 of the New York State Education Law, if a student is found responsible through the college's conduct process for crime(s) of violence, including, but not limited to sexual violence, defined as crimes that meet the reporting requirements pursuant to the federal Clery Act established in 20 U.S.C. § 1092(f)(1)(F)(i)(I)-(VIII) ("Clery crimes of violence"), a notation be placed on the student's transcript.

-• Where the sanction is a suspension, the following notation will be listed: "SUSPENDED AFTER A FINDING OF RESPONSIBILITY FOR A CODE OF CONDUCT VIOLA TION."

-• Where the sanction is expulsion, the following notation will be listed: "EXPELLED AFTER A FINDING OF RESPONSIBILITY FOR A CODE OF CONDUCT VIOLATION."

-If a student respondent withdraws from LIM, while such institutional conduct charges are pending for allegation(s) related to Clery crimes of violence, including sexual assault, domestic violence, dating violence and stalking, and the student declines to complete the student conduct process, a notation be placed on the student's transcript: "WITHDREW WITH CONDUCT CHARGES PENDING."

-If a finding of responsibility is vacated for any reason, any such transcript notation shall be removed.
+- Restrictions and Loss of Privileges: The responding party is subject to specific restrictions and loss of privileges including but not limited to removal from college property.
+LIM College reserves the right to change a student's housing prior to the outcome of a hearing when it is determined that such actions are in the best interest of the LIM College community. - Confiscation of Prohibited Property: Item(s) in violation of policy will be - confiscated and will become the property of the College.
+Prohibited items confiscated will not be returned. - Behavioral Requirement Contract: The responding party will be required to adhere to certain standards of behavior while on campus and/or participating in College sponsored activities.
+Additional requirements may be put into place to include academic counseling, substance abuse screening, etc. - Disciplinary Suspension: The responding party is suspended from LIM College - for a specified period.
+Approval to return to LIM College after the suspension is at the discretion of the Vice President of Student Affairs or a designee. - Expulsion: The responding party is permanently removed from LIM College. - Other Sanctions: Additional or alternate sanctions may be created, designed and imposed as deemed appropriate to the offense. - Note: Any time a student is found responsible for committing a violent act, including but not limited to sexual misconduct, Education Law Article 129-B requires a notation be made on the student's transcript.
+The notation may read, "suspended after finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
+If a student withdraws from the institution while conduct charges are pending, and declines to complete the disciplinary process, as outlined above, a notation will be made on the transcript indicating the student "withdrew with conduct charges pending."